 |Above: A sign of the times: An apartment for rent sign is seen in a flooded street caused by high tide flooding on September 30, 2015 in Fort Lauderdale, Florida.
 Increasing sea levels due to climate change is likely to cause a major retreat from the coast in coming decades.
 Photo by Joe Raedle/Getty Images.|

 Texas and Louisiana have the highest rates of sea level rise in the U.S., with Grand Isle, Louisiana (7.75 mm or 0.305 inches per year) topping the list, according to the annual sea level “report card” from researchers at William & Mary’s Virginia Institute of Marine Science.
-Rockport, Texas (south of Galveston) had the highest acceleration rate (0.240 mm/year2), due to rising seas combined with subsiding land (caused by such things as natural geological processes, ground water pumping, and oil industry activity).
+Rockport, Texas (south of Galveston) had the highest acceleration rate (0.240 mm/year2) of local sea level rise, due to rising seas combined with subsiding land (caused by such things as natural geological processes, ground water pumping, and oil industry activity).

 |Figure 1.
 Predicted rise in relative sea level between 1992 and 2050 for 32 locations on the U.S. coast.
 The green dots are the predictions made using a linear model, which assumes that the rate of rise observed in 2018 will continue through 2050.
 The orange dots use a quadratic model, which assumes that the acceleration rate observed in 2018 will continue through 2050.
 Both estimates are likely too low at most of these locations, since melting of glaciers in Greenland and Antarctica is expected to accelerate in coming years.
 Image credit: sea level “report card” from William & Mary’s Virginia Institute of Marine Science.|